Exclusive: India's IndiGo close to mammoth 300-plane Airbus deal - sources

 Airbus stopped publishing list prices earlier this year.

+Many of the latest batch of aircraft are not expected to be delivered until mid-way through next decade, replacing others only just joining the IndiGo fleet.

+The carrier is known for turning over aircraft quickly to keep its average fleet age low, but such a strategy depends on overall strong demand in the jet market.

-IndiGo was among the first carriers to buy the re-engined A320neo in early 2011.
+IndiGo was among the first carriers to buy the re-engined A320neo in early 2011, in what Airbus at the time called a record single deal involving 180 aircraft.
+It went on to become one of Airbus’s largest customers after a series of orders.

-Two years ago, an unrelated U.S. private equity company called Indigo Partners placed a record order for 430 jets spread between four airlines, but the expected new IndiGo order could be Airbus’s largest ever from a single airline.
+Two years ago, an unrelated U.S. private equity company called Indigo Partners placed a blockbuster order for 430 Airbus jets spread between four airlines, but the expected new IndiGo order could be Airbus’s largest ever from a single carrier.

 In 1997, U.S. Airways placed an order for up to 400 Airbus A320 jets including options, but many were not delivered.